-The other thing to consider is KPIs, which stands for Key Performance Indicators.
-They are critical in every area of business, particularly, in content development strategy.
+The other thing to consider is KPIs, which stand for Key Performance Indicators.
+They are critical in every area of business, particularly in content development strategy.
 For instance, if you are using content to improve your website’s SEO ranking, you can use a rank tracking tool to measure progress and use those insights to tweak your strategy for better outcomes.
 Content creation is all about getting measurable results that boost sales as well as building your unique brand.

 Pro tip!
 Choose and gather the KPIs that apply to your content development strategy and put them in one comprehensive KPI dashboard software.
 Focus on those metrics that matter most (followers, growth, influence, downloads, time on page, shares, inbound links, cost per lead, etc.)

 Another fundamental stage in the formation of a content strategy is outlining a portrait of your target audience (buyer personas).

 In short, a target audience is a group of people who potentially need your service or your product.
 By focusing on the specific buyer personas, it will be easier for you to understand what content is interesting and useful to them, what they are searching for, and what their needs are.
 By creating content without TA analysis, guided solely by personal preferences and assumptions, you risk wasting time, money, and effort.
 But that’s not the trap you want to fall into, right?